Domain Verification in Zoho Mail

 Adding HTML file to your WebHost: Generic instructions

-1. Log in to your Zoho Mail Admin Console and navigate to the Domains page via the left pane.
+- Log in to your Zoho Mail Admin Console and navigate to the Domains page from the left pane.

-2. Click the domain you want to verify from the list of added domains.
-If you want to add a new domain, you can do that by clicking the + Add button at the top.
+- Click the domain you want to verify from the list of added domains.

-3. At the prove ownership section of your domain, choose the Add a HTML file in the website option from the drop-down list.
+- At the Verify Domain Ownership section of your domain, choose the Add a HTML file in the website option from the drop-down list.

 After successfully verifying your domain, you can proceed to add MX records to configure your email delivery.
 Adding MX records is mandatory to get your emails rightly delivered to your inbox.
 Once you add the MX records, you can check the status of the propagation using the MX lookup tool.